upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 ## Alignment with Wi-Fi Alliance Device Provisioning Profile

 The definition of the BSK public key aligns with that given in [DPP].
 This, for example, enables the QR code format as defined in [DPP] to be reused for TLS-POK.
 Therefore, a device that supports both wired LAN and Wi-Fi LAN connections can have a single QR code printed on its label, or dynamically display a single QR code on a display, and the bootstrap key can be used for DPP if the device bootstraps against a Wi-Fi network, or TLS-POK if the device bootstraps against a wired network.
-Similarly, a common bootstrap public key format could be imported into a BOM into a server that handles devices connecting over bot wired and Wi-Fi networks.
+Similarly, a common bootstrap public key format could be imported into a BOM into a server that handles devices connecting over both wired and Wi-Fi networks.

 Any bootstrapping method defined for, or used by, [DPP] is compatible with TLS-POK.